Three Simple Crochet Edgings

 SINGLE CROCHET EDGING

 A single crochet edging can be used on any project.
-The number of stitches and rows in a project doesn’t matter, as you can just work a single crochet for each stitch and can easily work it along the side of the project.
-Mary Beth not only likes to use this as a standalone edging, but she also will typically work a round of a single crochet edging onto a piece before working a more decorative edging.
+The number of stitches and rows in a project doesn’t matter.
+You can work a single crochet for each stitch and can easily work it along the side of the project.
+This is a great standalone edging, but you can also work a round of a single crochet edging onto a piece before working in a more decorative edging.

 CRAB STITCH EDGING